arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 When feeling overwhelmed and like there is too much stuff going on, that’s the time to step back and ask yourself, “What do I need right now?”

-If doing this is a struggle for you, I recommend checking out [this free journal](https://payhip.com/b/bZUmK) I created with some simple questions that have helped me to return to a space of taking care of my needs and flourishing as a sensitive person.

 # Spend Time Alone